mateuszpelczar/Discussion-forum-for-students/README.md

 🎓 Discussion Forum for Students

-A web application designed as a discussion forum for students, allowing users to create posts, comment, and exchange knowledge in a structured and modern environment.
+A web application designed as a discussion forum for students.

 ⚙️ Technologies